 - 17.2 The Name of the Championship shall be the ISAF Sailing World Championships (the Championships).
-If there is a title sponsor, the title sponsor name may be inserted in the Championships title, as approved by the ISAF Executive Committee. - 17.2.1 The Championships shall be held every two years namely in the year following the Olympic Games and in the year prior to the Olympic Games. - 17.2.2 Only the events and equipment included in the next Olympic Sailing Competition shall be included in the programme of the Championships. - 17.2.3 The Championships shall be the Class World Championship of the equipment as stated in 17.2.2
+If there is a title sponsor, the title sponsor name may be inserted in the Championships title, as approved by the ISAF Executive Committee. - 17.2.1 The Championships shall be held every four years namely in the year prior to the Olympic Games. - 17.2.2 Only the events and equipment included in the next Olympic Sailing Competition shall be included in the programme of the Championships. - 17.2.3 The Championships shall be the Class World Championship of the equipment as stated in 17.2.2

-- 17.2.4 The format of the event shall be decided by ISAF. - 17.2.5 The Championships shall take place within the following timeframe, with the exception that it shall not clash with the dates of the Olympic Test Event: - In the Northern Hemisphere, the dates of the Championships shall start in the second full week of September and shall finish 14 days later including measurement. - (b) In the Southern Hemisphere, the dates of the championships shall start in the second full week of February and shall finish 14 days later including measurement.
+- 17.2.4 The format of the event shall be decided by ISAF. - 17.2.5 The Championships shall take place within the following timeframe, with the exception that it shall not clash with the dates of the Olympic Test Event: - (a) In the Northern Hemisphere, the dates of the Championships shall start in the second full week of September and shall finish 14 days later including measurement. - (b) In the Southern Hemisphere, the dates of the championships shall start in the second full week of February and shall finish 14 days later including measurement.